12 Family Day Trip Ideas

 With hectic schedules and limited vacation days, taking a day trip can be like a mini-vacay for the family to create new memories and enjoy new experiences by getting out of town and back in one day.
 Below are some ideas for some “Day Trips” for you to consider spending time with your family.
 So, get out there and find an experience that your family will never forget.
 Whether you haven’t had a vacation in a while or you’re gearing up for one, there are always great things to do outside Orlando, but in our own backyard.

 This seems like a no-brainer, but you can enjoy the beach any time in Florida.
 In fact, we enjoyed a December day at the beach and it was absolutely gorgeous.
 The water may be cold, but the kids don’t mind.
-Choose the east coast of Florida between Cocoa Beach, Daytona Beach, Ormond Beach and everything in between.
+Choose beaches between Cocoa Beach, Daytona Beach, Ormond Beach and everything in between.
 Or, consider heading to the west coast.
-Check out Tampa’s Top 8 Beaches here.

 From glass bottom boats to canoe and kayak rentals, this state park is the perfect setting to enjoy some outdoor fun with the family for the day.
 You can check out any special events and plan your trip around them.
 They have guided tours and dining options to make your day complete.
 Also, check out Silver River State Park.